© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Buckenham Priory and Castle site is a scheduled monument protected by Historic England under reference 1003995.
 View the official record →

-Buckenham Priory and Castle site is a complex of medieval ecclesiastical and military structures located in Norfolk.
+Buckenham Priory and Castle site is a Norman foundation established in the late eleventh century in Norfolk, comprising both a priory and associated castle structures.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003995.

 Buckenham Priory and Castle site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003995.